azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Data migration

+DataSync: **automates and accelerates** (periodically, **no continous**) large amount of data between HDFS, self-managed object storage, Snowcone, S3, EFS, FSx.
+DataSync over Direct Connect provides the most reliable hybrid connectivity.
+DataSync supports **only NFS and SMB protocols and not ISCSI or tapes**.
+To migrate physical tapes use Storage Gateway - Tape Gateway.

+Transfer Family: Supports S3 and EFS.
+Supports FTP, SFTP, FTPS protocols.
+It's more expensive than DataSync.

+Database Migration Service: **continuous data replication with high availability**.
+Use it along with Schema Conversion Tool to handle handle **complex database configurations**
+* Supported sources: databases as well as S3.
+* Supported target: databases, S3, Redis, Redshift, KDS, OpenSearch

+Snowball Edge Storage and Compute Optimized offer storage clustering.
+They can be managed through AWS OpsHub.
+Use Snowball devices when you need to quickly and securely transfer dozens of TBs (up to PB) of data.

+Fastest way to move large amount of data (in order):
+1. Snowball Edge: It's fast, cost effective and provides local processing.
+Compute Optimized provides 39.5 TB of storage (no SSD).
+Storage Optimized provides 80 TB of storage.
+Use Schema Conversion Tool (SCT) **to extract and load data locally** onto edge devices.
+Then you ship devices to AWS, and AWS automatically loads them into S3.
+Then, you can use Database Migration Service (DMS) to transfer data into target stores.
+Also remember that you can't directly copy data from Snowball Edge devices into AWS Glacier; instead Snowball -> S3 life cycle policy -> Glacier.
+2. Direct connect: It provides a **private connection** but needs few weeks for provisioning.
+3. Internet / VPN: good use case if you have immediate need and low to modest bandwidth requirements.
+Aas a rule of thumb, remember that transfering 100 TB over 50 Mbit/s connection takes around 180 days.

 ### Encryption

 By default, Key Management Service (KMS) enforces 30 days of waiting period before deleting a customer master key; key's status is "pending" during the time.